 The construction industry is unlike the other industries—it functions as a tool for building the future of our cities.
 With the rising expectation from the industry over the years, there has been a greater focus on its setbacks—especially when compared to the other industries like the manufacturing sectors that have shown faster growth during the time.
-The comparative analyses highlight a number of factors influencing an industry’s growth—among which quality factor stands out, making it an urgent call for the industry to revisit the current standards.
+The comparative analyses highlight a number of factors influencing an industry’s growth—among which quality factor stands out, making it an urgent call for the construction industry to revisit the current standards.

-If you’ve got 10 minutes, read ahead to understand how the industry is lagging in quality standards and how this understanding can benefit the professionals on the whole.
+If you’ve got 10 minutes, read ahead to understand how the construction industry is lagging in quality standards and how this understanding can benefit the professionals on the whole.

 Why compare construction and manufacturing sectors?

 The construction sector has been subject to great growth and greater priority in modern times.
 This rise in expectations calls for a stronger comparison—with an industry that has shown greater progress than it.
 Manufacturing sector poses a strong debate in this comparison, for it has achieved a far organized pattern of work both on-site and off-site.
 Despite having the best talents, construction sector is yet to match their clarity in the workflow.
 The construction experts with great qualifications and multi-level thinking abilities are seen to lack the analytical mindset—while the manufacturing professionals have been acing it with nothing but practice.
 This makes it evident that by adopting similar practice-based knowledge systems, construction sector can also achieve a similar growth in the given area.